Vyral/timothy-shutte-recruiting/_posts/2021-08-27-the-5-pillars-of-exit-realty.md

 **5\.
 Financial security.** At Exit Realty, we have a unique residual model where you can earn up to 10% of any Realtor that you sponsor in GCI, up to $10,000 per year.

 We believe these five pillars are very important in growing our agents organically.
-If you have any questions, please feel free to reach out to us.
+If you have any questions, please feel free to reach out to us via phone or email.

 {% include full-post-cta.html %}